nuxeo/nuxeo/README.txt

 Here are some common profiles and their impact on build result:
   * all-distributions: build everything except the Windows installer
   * all: build all classifiers for the called module(s)
-  * nuxeo-ep: build only Nuxeo EP classifier (if JBoss module, so build only JBoss with Nuxeo EP)
+  * nuxeo-cap: build only Nuxeo CAP classifier (if JBoss module, so build only JBoss with Nuxeo CAP)
-  * nuxeo-dm: same as nuxeo-ep but with Nuxeo DM
+  * nuxeo-dm: same as nuxeo-cap but with Nuxeo DM
   * shell: package a Nuxeo Shell
   * jboss: package a Nuxeo within JBoss

 Here are some usage examples (ran from nuxeo-distribution):
-  * (default) Building Nuxeo EP, nuxeo DM with VCS, JBoss with Nuxeo DM on VCS o mvn clean install o mvn clean install -Pjboss,nuxeo-dm,vcs
+  * (default) Building Nuxeo CAP, nuxeo DM with VCS, JBoss with Nuxeo DM on VCS o mvn clean install o mvn clean install -Pjboss,nuxeo-dm,vcs
   * Building all Nuxeo DM alternatives